Annual Travel Insurance – Everything You Need to Know

 To ensure you have the right level of coverage it is worth checking what sports and activities are covered by your insurance.
 Here is the Coverwise list to give you some ideas of things to think about.

 You also need to ensure you declare all your medical conditions fully when applying for your travel insurance as this will affect your coverage.

 Failing to declare your medical conditions can mean your insurance is invalid.
 If you miss something because you think it isn’t relevant you could void your travel insurance.
 Declare everything and that way you know you have cover no matter what happens.

 For most travellers with an existing medical condition, an annual travel insurance policy should be OK, although the premium may be a little higher.

-For those with more complex health conditions, for example, history of heart attacks, stroke or transplant there are specialised medical travel insurance policies.
-These could be more cost effective.
-You can generally buy these as single trip or annual multi trip travel insurance.
+For those with more complex health conditions, for example, a history of heart attacks, stroke or transplant there are specialised medical travel insurance policies.
+These could be more cost-effective.
+You can generally buy these as single-trip or annual multi-trip travel insurance.